square/square-connect-go-sdk/swagger/docs/TransactionsApi.md

 > ChargeResponse Charge(ctx, body, locationId)
 Charge

 Charges a card represented by a card nonce or a customer's card on file.
-Your request to this endpoint must include _either_:  - A value for the `card_nonce` parameter (to charge a card nonce generated with the `SqPaymentForm`) - Values for the `customer_card_id` and `customer_id` parameters (to charge a customer's card on file)  In order for an eCommerce payment to potentially qualify for [Square chargeback protection](https://squareup.com/help/article/5394), you _must_ provide values for the following parameters in your request:  - `buyer_email_address` - At least one of `billing_address` or `shipping_address`  When this response is returned, the amount of Square's processing fee might not yet be calculated.
-To obtain the processing fee, wait about ten seconds and call [RetrieveTransaction](#endpoint-retrievetransaction).
-See the `processing_fee_money` field of each [Tender included](#type-tender) in the transaction.
+Your request to this endpoint must include _either_:  - A value for the `card_nonce` parameter (to charge a card payment token generated with the Web Payments SDK) - Values for the `customer_card_id` and `customer_id` parameters (to charge a customer's card on file)  In order for an eCommerce payment to potentially qualify for [Square chargeback protection](https://squareup.com/help/article/5394), you _must_ provide values for the following parameters in your request:  - `buyer_email_address` - At least one of `billing_address` or `shipping_address`  When this response is returned, the amount of Square's processing fee might not yet be calculated.
+To obtain the processing fee, wait about ten seconds and call [RetrieveTransaction](api-endpoint:Transactions-RetrieveTransaction).
+See the `processing_fee_money` field of each [Tender included](entity:Tender) in the transaction.

 ### Required Parameters